sharishkumar192/The-Book-Buddy/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-"The Book Buddy" is a collaborative and competent website for students pursuing their higher and secondary school.
+"The Book Buddy" is a collaborative and competent website for students pursuing their higher and senior secondary school.
 Due to this pandemic situation students were unable to get proper and efficient materials  , so we provide them efficient materials and we also guide them with a virtual assistant for the ease of access.